bobluppes/graaf/docs/docs/algorithms/topological-sort/topological-sort.md

 ```

 - **graph** The directed graph to traverse.
 - **return** Vector of vertices sorted in topological order.
-If the graph contains cycles, it returns an empty vector.
+If the graph contains cycles, it returns std::nullopt.